nisayana/git-workflow-branching/README.md

 universes" for safe experimentation which can be integrated ("merged") or thrown away using _branches_.

+## Define a Git Branch

+A branch is a copy of the commit history of the branch you're on, stored under a new name.

 ## Demonstrate Creating a Branch

-Branching allows us to branch out _from_ the original code base and isolate our new, experimental work from working code.
-Changes in the branch that we branched _from_, or changes on _other_ branches, will not affect our branch unless we take action to integrate those changes.
+Branching allows us to branch out _from_ the original branch and isolate our new, experimental work from working code.
+Changes in the branch that we branched off from the original will not affect the original unless we take action to integrate those changes.

-> **BIG IDEA**: A branch is a copy of the commit history of the branch you're on, stored under a new name.
+The branch we branch from is often called the "parent" branch.
+The branched off branch is ofteen called the "child" branch.
+Immediately after branching the child from the parent, the commit histories are identical.
+They run the same code the same way because they are, effectively, identical.

-The history of commits, immediately after creating a branch from one branch to another _is identical_.
-As commits are made onto one branch of another branch, it is said to be "ahead" of its "parent."
+As commits are made onto the child branch, it is said to be "ahead" of its "parent."
 The "parent" is said to be "behind" in terms of commits.
-When we merge the "child" to the "parent" (as we'll see later), the two become "equal" again.
+When we merge the commits unique to the "child" branch to the "parent" (as we'll see later), the two become "equal" again.

 We'll get started by _branching_ on a local Git respository.